retostauffer/python-colorspace/source/articles/hcl_palettes.rst

     print(pal)
     print(pal.get_settings())

-To compute the actual color hex codes (representing sRGB coordinates), the functions :py:class:`qualitative_hcl`, :py:class:`sequential_hcl`, and :py:class:`diverging_hcl` respectively, can be used.
+Calling :py:class:`qualitative_hcl`, :py:class:`sequential_hcl`, and
+:py:class:`diverging_hcl` respectively, will return an object of class :py:class:`hclpalette` defined by a series of parameters which specify the color palette.
-Either all parameters can be specified "by hand" through the HCL parameters, an entire palette can be specified "by name", or the name-based specification can be modified by a few HCL parameters.
+All parameters can either be specified "by hand" through the HCL parameters, an entire palette can be specified "by name", or the name-based specification can be modified by a few HCL parameters.
 In case of the HCL parameters, either a vector-based specification such as ``h = [0, 270]`` or individual parameters ``h1 = 0`` and ``h2 = 270`` can be used.

+To compute the actual color hex codes (representing sRGB coordinates), the method :py:func:`hclpalette.colors()` or :py:func:`hclpalette.__call__` are used which return a list of :math:`N` colors along the coordinates defined by parameters specified when constructing the object.

 The first three of the following commands lead to equivalent output.
 The fourth command yields a modified set of colors (lighter due to a luminance of ``80``